FBI informant charged with lying about Joe and Hunter Biden's ties to Ukrainian energy company | News Channel 3-12

 He repeated some of the false claims when he was interviewed by FBI agents in September 2023 and changed his story about others and “promoted a new false narrative after he said he met with Russian officials,” prosecutors said.

-If convicted, he faces a maximum penalty of 25 years in prison.
+If convicted, Smirnov faces a maximum penalty of 25 years in prison.

 The charges were filed by Justice Department special counsel David Weiss, who has separately charged Hunter Biden with firearm and tax violations.